catherinealdana/we-love-movies/README.md

 live here : https://we-love-movies-frontend-wimj.onrender.com/

+(Just a quick heads up, it's a free deployment system, so it'll be ready in a sec.
+Thanks for your patience!)

 This project is designed to test your ability to both build complex servers and access data through a database.
 To succeed at this project, you'll need to demonstrate you can do the following:

 • Install and use common middleware packages.